 Military Outpatient Operational Transportable Component Clinics/Centers provide forward-deployed, modular medical facilities that deliver outpatient care, including primary care, medical assessments, and initial trauma response, to service members in remote or austere environments where permanent medical facilities are unavailable.

-These Air Transportable Clinics (ATCs) are designed to be deployable by air, providing essential medical support for global contingencies, disasters, and emergencies that can be sustained for extended periods.
+These Air Transportable Clinics (ATCs) are designed to be deployable by air, providing essential medical support for global contingencies, disasters, and emergencies and sustaining operations for extended periods.

 Operational Readiness: By providing ready medical capabilities in diverse operational environments, they ensure service members remain medically fit and ready for duty.